objeto-this-en-javascript

 The important thing is that this always refers to the execution context of the function.
 This execution context can be:

-• The global context when calling a function from outside an object
+• The global context when calling a function from outside an object.

 • The object that calls a method from within the object.

-• A specific object that we “force” explicitly (using call(), apply(), or bind() methods).
+• A specific object that we explicitly “force” (using methods call(), apply(), or bind()).

-In JavaScript, the value of this depends on how the function is called, not how it is defined.
+In JavaScript, the value of this depends on how the function is called, not on how it is defined.

 function greet() {